rgommezz/react-native-offline/README.md

   meta: {
-    retry?: boolean, // By passing true, your action will be enqueued on offline mode dismiss?: Array<string> // Array of actions which, once dispatched, will trigger a dismissal from the queue }
+    retry?: boolean, // By passing true, your action will be enqueued on offline mode dismiss?: Array<string> // Array of actions which, once dispatched, will trigger a dismissal from the queue mode?: string // Tells the middleware how to handle intercepted actions.
+  }
 }
 ```